dotnet/csharpstandard/standard/unsafe-code.md

 All other variables are classified as moveable variables.

 A static field is classified as a moveable variable.
-Also, a `ref` or `out` parameter is classified as a moveable variable, even if the argument given for the parameter is a fixed variable.
+Also, an `in`, `out`, or `ref` parameter is classified as a moveable variable, even if the argument given for the parameter is a fixed variable.
 Finally, a variable produced by dereferencing a pointer is always classified as a fixed variable.

 ## 23.5 Pointer conversions